Popper fishing for bass can be a lot of fun!

 Used properly, fishing poppers can be one of the deadliest fishing lures for both smallmouth bass and largemouth bass.

-They can also be used to catch a variety of other species, but today we're going to focus on how to use them to catch bass.
+These bass lures can also be used to catch a variety of other species, but today we're going to focus on how to use them to catch bass.
 Here are some of the finer points of using them.

 Choosing a bass popper

 There are many different types of popper lures out there and new ones are being designed all the time.
 But keep in my mind, you can't go wrong with the classics when you're staring at the never-ending shelves in the fishing section.
+So, which is the best topwater?
+Well, that is going to be a matter of opinion.

 Remember, you're trying to play into the instincts of these predatory fish.
 Used properly, a popper closely resembles a wounded or dying baitfish.
 Many bass just can't help themselves when they see this type of action on the surface, they've just got to take a swipe at it if nothing else.